nairobilug/nairobilug.or.ke/CODE_OF_CONDUCT.md

 learning from mistakes.

-- **When you disagree, consult others**: Disagreements, both political and technical, happen all the time and the NAILUG community is no exception.
+- **When you disagree, consult others**: Disagreements, both political and technical, happen all the time and the Nairobi LUG community is no exception.
 The important goal is not to avoid disagreements or differing views but to resolve them constructively.

-- **When you are unsure, ask for help**: Nobody knows everything, and nobody is expected to be perfect in the NAILUG community.
+- **When you are unsure, ask for help**: Nobody knows everything, and nobody is expected to be perfect in the Nairobi LUG community.
 Asking questions avoids many problems down the road, and so questions are encouraged.
 Those who are asked should be responsive and helpful.
 Don't ask to ask, just ask.

 - **Step down considerately**: People come and go from any collaborative group.
-When you leave or disengage from NAILUG, in whole or in part, we ask that you do so in a way that minimizes disruption to the LUG.
+When you leave or disengage from Nairobi LUG, in whole or in part, we ask that you do so in a way that minimizes disruption to the LUG.
 This is mainly important for those providing volunteer services that others have come to depend on.